Skip to content

 But the cost-of-evidence claim is fundamentally about how an agency should deploy resources in a real enforcement environment.
 The external-validity question is therefore stronger for H7 than for the within-data hypotheses:

 1. Cost calibration is BEC-specific.
-"83% pool reduction" assumes the cost of recovering bid microdata is high enough to make the trade-off worth taking.
-In a different procurement environment where bid microdata is cheap (e.g., already integrated with award records), the architecture might be inferior to joint scoring even at higher microdata cost.
+The frontier's shape — and the gap between the ~88.1% firm-pool cut and the ~32.7% bid-row cut — assumes the cost of recovering bid microdata is high enough to make the trade-off worth taking.
+In a different procurement environment where bid microdata is cheap (e.g., already integrated with award records), the operating point an agency would choose, or whether gatekeeping helps at all, could differ.
 The relative cost structure differs across jurisdictions.

 2. CADE adjudication shapes the labeled set.
-The 131/193 cobidder recovery is anchored on CADE's adjudication choices.
-The sequential architecture's advantage at k=1,000 depends on the specific distribution of cobidders in the FL ranking.
-A different cartel- detection authority with a different selection function might produce a different operational envelope.
+Cobidder recovery is anchored on CADE's adjudication choices, and the timing audit shows the signal leans heavily on a single large case.
+The frontier's shape depends on the specific distribution of cobidders in the ranking; a different cartel-detection authority with a different selection function might produce a different frontier.

 3. Architecture transfer is empirically untested.
 The literature on procurement-cartel screening (Imhof, Wallimann, Huber, Conley-Decarolis) uses different cost-of-evidence structures and different operational metrics; no published replication of the FL → Imhof sequential architecture exists on non-BEC data.

 Promotion to 🟢 requires deploying the sequential architecture on a non-BEC procurement panel and confirming the trade-off envelope.
 The strongest candidate is ComprasNet federal with CADE's federal-level adjudications, which would replicate within the same legal system but on a different procurement platform.
-Until that exists, H7 stays at Partial (strongly supported), consistent with the project-wide rule documented in findings/index.md.
+Until that exists, H7 stays at Partial (frontier characterized), consistent with the project-wide rule documented in findings/index.md.